 They switched their rewards from cash to trips to Hawaii as a referral bonus.
 The Googlers within the pilot said the program was 28% more fun, 28% more memorable and 15% more thoughtful than the previous, cash-based system.

-They restructured their employee referral program to reward employees with a $3,500 referral bonus and an additional $1,500 charity donation on behalf of the staff member.
+DigitalOcean makes a really interesting employee referral program example with their restructured program, in which they reward employees with a $3,500 referral bonus and an additional $1,500 charity donation on behalf of the staff member.
 If the employee opted to donate more, DigitalOcean matched their extra donation.
 Successful referrals increased substantially.
 In 2017, 40% of DigitalOcean’s new hires have been referrals.